0x42fc/wb4-SpiderMonkey/README.md

 The example stores the global value at memory address zero.

-#### CommonJS loading

-The builder can also be loaded through `module.exports` when the environment provides CommonJS support.

-The SpiderMonkey shell examples use:

 #### Memory64 host values

 Use BigInt when working with i64 values.